-So… you know the fundamentals of Forex and have all your ducks in a row, but have one more question before you can fully take the plunge.
+So….., you understand the foundations of Forex and have all your ducks in a row, but you have one more question before you can totally commit.

 - Manual trading